guidoism/escape/inspiration/jonesforth.md

 /*
-        As well as reading in words we'll need to read in numbers and for that we are using a function called NUMBER.
+        As well as reading in words we'll need to read in numbers and for that we are using a function called `NUMBER`.
 This parses a numeric string such as one returned by WORD and pushes the number on the parameter stack.

-        The function uses the variable BASE as the base (radix) for conversion, so for example if BASE is 2 then we expect a binary number.
-Normally BASE is 10.
+        The function uses the variable `BASE` as the base (radix) for conversion, so for example if `BASE` is 2 then we expect a binary number.
+Normally `BASE` is 10.

         If the word starts with a '-' character then the returned value is negative.

-        If the string can't be parsed as a number (or contains characters outside the current BASE) then we need to return an error indication.
-So NUMBER actually returns two items on the stack.
+        If the string can't be parsed as a number (or contains characters outside the current `BASE`) then we need to return an error indication.
+So `NUMBER` actually returns two items on the stack.
         At the top of stack we return the number of unconverted characters (ie. if 0 then all characters were converted, so there is no error).
 Second from top of stack is the parsed number or a partial value if there was an error.